 print(reverse(my_array)) # Output: [6, 5, 4, 3, 2, 1]

-that takes an array of integers and reverses its elements in place, meaning the original array is modified without needing extra space for another array.
-It starts with two pointers, left
+The reverse() function above takes an array of integers and flips it in place, meaning the original array is modified without needing extra space for another array.
+It uses two pointers: left starts at the beginning, and right starts at the end.
+They walk toward each other, swapping elements along the way, until they meet in the middle.

-Static arrays have a fixed size, which is determined when the program is compiled.
-This makes them very quick for accessing elements.
-However, the fixed size has a drawback: you can't add more elements once the array is full.
-Trying to do so will cause an error or unexpected behavior.
-You don't need to worry about this in Python, but the concepts of static arrays are still important to know.
+Static arrays have a fixed size, set when the program is compiled.
+This makes accessing elements very fast.
+The downside is that you can't add more elements once the array is full.
+Doing so causes an error or unexpected behavior.
+Python hides this from you, but the underlying concepts are still worth knowing.

-Unlike static arrays, dynamic arrays can change size while the program is running.
-However, the computer needs to do extra work to keep track of the array's size.
-When the array gets bigger, it might need to be copied to a new location in memory.
-This process can take more time and use more resources compared to static arrays.
-Thankfully, clever resizing strategies makes this operation amortized constant time.
+Unlike static arrays, dynamic arrays can grow and shrink while the program is running.
+The tradeoff is that the computer has to track the array's size, and when the array outgrows its spot in memory, it has to be copied to a bigger one.
+That costs more time and memory than a static array.
+Luckily, smart resizing strategies make this amortized constant time.

 class DynamicArray: